Moddable-OpenSource/moddable/documentation/files/files.md

 - **Source code:** [zip](../../modules/files/zip)
 - **Relevant Examples:** [zip](../../examples/files/zip/)

 The `ZIP` class implements read-only file system access to the contents of a ZIP file stored in memory.
 Typically these are stored in flash memory.

-The `ZIP` implementation requires all files in the ZIP file to be uncompressed.
-The default in ZIP files is to compress files, so special steps are necessary to build a compatible ZIP file.
+A ZIP file is a convenient way to embed a read-only file system into a project.

+The `ZIP` implementation provides access to the files contained in the ZIP file.
+By default, the files in most ZIP files are compressed.
+The `ZIP` class does not decompress the data when reading.
+ZIP does not require files to be compressed, so one option is to build a ZIP file with uncompressed content.
+On devices with enough memory, ZIP files with compressed content may be used by decompressing the data after reading using the zlib `inflate` module.

-The [`zip`](https://linux.die.net/man/1/zip) command line tool creates uncompressed ZIP files when a compression level of zero is specified.
+One way to create a ZIP file with uncompressed content is the [`zip`](https://linux.die.net/man/1/zip) command line tool.
+It creates uncompressed ZIP files when a compression level of zero is specified.
 The following command line creates a ZIP file named `test.zip` with the uncompressed contents of the directory `test`.

 	zip -0r test.zip test

+To compress the content, use a different compression level.
+The highest compression level is `9`:

+	zip -9r test.zip test

+**Note**: The `zip` command line tool creates a directory named "test" at the root of the ZIP file.
+For example, the file at "test/example.txt" is accessed in the ZIP file as "test/example.txt" not "example.txt".

 ### `constructor(buffer)`